filoghost/HolographicDisplays/.github/ISSUE_TEMPLATE/2-feature.md

 ---
 <!--

-⚠️ READ BELOW BEFOR SUBMITTING ⚠️
+⚠️ READ BELOW BEFORE SUBMITTING ⚠️

 Please only suggest changes that would benefit many users, not just a specific situation.